7 Tips to Get Baby to Sleep While on the Go

 Finding little ways to simulate your nursery will make a big difference when putting baby at ease in an unfamiliar place.
 Pack whatever you can fit (within reason) to replicate baby’s sleep routine, such as a favorite lovey, white noise machine, swaddle blanket or bedtime story.

 Facing an epic road trip to Grandma’s?
 Planning a flight for a family vacation?
 However you’re traveling, try to schedule it during baby’s regular naptime so they can grab some good rest along the way.
 To make the car more sleep-friendly, install a sunshade on baby’s window and clip toys and pacifiers (if you use them) to the car seat.
 That way, you won’t have to pull over if something strays from baby’s grasp.

 Kids under the age of 2 fly free on most airlines, but if you can spring for an extra seat, it will be a better trip for everyone.
 Not only can baby sleep better in a car seat than on your lap, it’s also safer in the event of turbulence.
+(Just remember, babies shouldn’t be in a car seat for more than 2 hours during a 24 hour period and car seats are not a replacement for a crib or bassinet.)
 If you can’t justify the extra cost, book a bulkhead seat that accommodates a bassinet attachment; many international flights offer these cots for babies up to 20 pounds.